The Origin of the Seminary – Our beginning …

 A small group of people banded together to begin the work.
 They moved ahead tentatively.
 The local church became the resource centre and anybody who knew anything about technology or editing was roped in to minister in this area of God’s Kingdom.

 The Lord was good, encouraging the team to be bold and to “seize the day” many times.
 They made progress.
 Through networking and some advertising, new and exciting people with a similar vision were drawn to partner with SATS.

 The student body began to grow as more courses were developed.
 In 1996, the team officially launched the seminary on a triune doctrinal foundation – Bible-based, Christ-centred and Spirit-led – and it is to this definitive statement that many of its learners are drawn.
 Today SATS has over 2500 diverse and interesting students from across the globe, and now offers a range of relevant and practical courses in various programmes from Higher Certificate to Doctoral level

-“People are hungry for Bible-based training to prepare them for works of service in God’s Kingdom,” says Dr Reuben van Rensburg, the current Principal of the seminary.
+“People are hungry for Bible-based training to prepare them for works of service in God’s Kingdom,” says Dr Reuben van Rensburg.
 “There is much work to do and many of the students have a clear desire to answer the call of God on their lives.”

 “When we reflect back on the history and development of the Seminary, I see how faithful the Lord has been to the original mandate to ‘Restore Truth’ and how faithfully this is being carried out by members of the SATS Board and dedicated staff,” Christopher Peppler says.